Jacksonville Drug Possession Lawyers

 LASNETSKI GIHON LAW

 helps people defend against Drug Possession allegations

-SLG Law has experienced drug possession defense attorneys who have experience handling these type of cases.
+LGL has an experienced drug possession defense attorney who has experience handling these type of cases.
 It is not uncommon for people with no prior record to be arrested for possession of drugs (controlled substances).
 A drug possession conviction can result in a driver's license suspension, felony conviction, jail or prison, loss of government benefits, loss of employment, and many other consequences.
 Many times, a drug possession case can be diverted from the court system.
-If you, or a loved one, has a Possession of Drugs charge, call the experienced criminal defense lawyers of SLG Law today to discuss your case.
+If you, or a loved one, has a Possession of Drugs charge, call the experienced criminal defense lawyer of LASNETSKI GIHON LAW today to discuss your case.